Daniel Mulloy

 Daniel Mulloy (born 1977) is a British artist and filmmaker.

-Short films

 The work of Daniel Mulloy has often been defined by both its starkness and deceptive simplicity.
-Mulloy's short films have won over one hundred international festival awards.
+Tender and intimate Mulloy's short films have won over one hundred international festival awards.
 According to Filmmaker magazine, Mulloy "is one of the world's most well regarded short filmmakers."

 He has won four BAFTAs, two of which are British Academy Film Awards, a BIFA and received two nominations for the European Film Academy Award.
 He received the British Academy Film Award for his films Antonio's Breakfast and Home and received the British Independent Film Award for his film Baby.
 His short films Dad, Antonio's Breakfast and Baby premiered at Sundance Film Festival.